• Skip to main content

 You might have already read about this interesting idea in many different sites.
 It's about converting a dead CFL into a sleek LED tube light circuit.
-In this post we learn the procedures with more details.
+In this post I have explained the procedures with more details.

 How many times did you throw away a dead or over used faulty CFL unit into the dust bin?
 Well, we do this quite often whenever we find one of our home CFL lamps no longer illuminating or illuminating dimly.